code-423n4/2022-04-jpegd/README.md

 #### FungibleAssetVaultForDAO.sol (210 sloc)

 Fungible asset vault (for DAO and ecosystem contracts).
-Allows the DAO and other whitelisted addresses to mint PUSD using fungible assets as collateral.
+Allows the DAO and other whitelisted addresses to mint PUSd using fungible assets as collateral.

 #### NFTVault.sol (952 sloc)

 NFT lending vault.
-This contracts allows users to borrow PUSD using NFTs as collateral.
+This contracts allows users to borrow PUSd using NFTs as collateral.